Bill Schoening: Early life

 Schoening grew up in Philadelphia, Pennsylvania, and decided at an early age that he wanted to be a broadcaster.
 One of his early influences was By Saam, who was broadcasting games for the Philadelphia Phillies when Schoening was growing up.
 Schoening attended West Catholic High School and one year at Temple University, before transferring to the American Academy of Broadcasting in Philadelphia.
 After graduating from the six-month program, he got his first job in radio in Illinois.

 Early career

 Schoening worked in Pana, Illinois for about a year, before moving to Lamesa, Texas.
 In Lamesa, he did radio broadcasts for the Lamesa High School Golden Tornados, including football, basketball, and baseball games.
 He spent three years in Lamesa before moving again, this time to Huntsville, Texas.

 Schoening began in Huntsville at age 23, broadcasting games for Sam Houston State University, including basketball, football, and a little baseball.
+In addition to his sports broadcasting, Schoening also covered the state prison system in Huntsville, including reporting on 29 executions and personally witnessing six.

 He stayed in Huntsville for six years, from 1983 to 1989.